0xPilot/stax0.1-contracts/scripts/deploys/mainnet/README.md

 When users lock LP, it sits in liqudity ops.
 This needs to be 'applied' (according to policy%) into the gauge and curve pool.

 1. Check the liqudity ops contract for the balance of how much LP it holds.
-1. `liquidityOps.minCurveLiquidityAmountOut(liquidity, modelSlippage)`
+1. `liquidityOps.minCurveLiquidityAmountOut(liquidity x 10e18, modelSlippage)`
     1. Gets the amount of curve liqudity tokens we expect when depositing policy% into the curve pool.
     1. `modelSlippage` This function is an approximation (curve docs), so recommended to add 0.5% model slippage.
         1. 1e10 precision, so 0.5% = 5e7.
 1% = 1e8
-1. `liquidityOps.applyLiquidity(liquidity, minCurveTokenAmount)`
+1. `liquidityOps.applyLiquidity(liquidity x 10e18, minCurveTokenAmount)`
     1. `minCurveTokenAmount` Use the amount calculated above.

 ### Weekly Rewards Distribution